Article Updated on: 21st March, 2025

 How do you set up an apartment intercom?

 Set-up procedures vary by system type and brand.
-Some intercoms require professional installation, while others can be set up by a tenant or building owner.
+Some intercoms require professional installation, while a tenant or building owner can set others up.
 Check out these resources for more information about installing a new call box.

 How do you answer an apartment call box?